D'Arcy Drollinger: Sexitude

 Sexitude is an ongoing body-positive, sex-positive dance/fitness program created by Drollinger in 2011 in San Francisco, California.
 Drollinger taught the first class at the Academy of Ballet on August 7, 2011, as he desired as class that would be "fun, relaxed, and a good workout, both physically and mentally."
 Since then, Sexitude classes have happened in local San Francisco area dance schools such as Dance Mission, City Dance and ODC.
 As a performance group, Sexitude has participated in number of performances in the San Francisco Area, including Daytime Realness at El Rio, the Castro Theatre, and the Main Stage of San Francisco Pride.
 The group has worked with Drollinger as a professional drag queen as well as provided performances for programs organized by Peaches Christ.

+San Francisco Drag Laureate

+On May 18, 2023, Drollinger was announced as the inaugural San Francisco Drag Laureate.
+In November 2022, the Mayor's office announced the drag laureate program and offered open applications.
+Advertised as the first-ever position of its kind, the role is to serve as an ambassador for San Francisco's LGBTQ+, arts, nightlife, and entertainment communities.
+Drollinger was one of five applicants for the post who were recommended to the mayor by a selection committee tasked with reviewing all 16 people who had applied.
+Mayor London Breed called Drollinger a "bright star in San Francisco" for his advocacy and elevation of the city's drag community.
+"My goals are to make San Francisco sparkle.
+I think drag performers bring a lot of sparkle and humor and glamor and silliness to the world.
+I think that is part of why drag is so successful," Drollinger said.